ImageMagick/Usage-Markdown/basics/index.md

 If more than 5 floating point numbers are needed, perhaps even an unknown number of values, then a **Floating Point List** argument, is used, though at the moment these are generally parsed by individual options, as thay can vary slightly from option to option.

 Generally they consist of a string (typically quoted) of comma or space separated floating point numbers.
 The [Distort Operator](../distorts/#distort) is probably the most well known operator to use a list of floating point numbers.
 Others include [User Defined Morphology and Convolution Kernels](../morphology/#user), though it also has extra syntax specific to defining an array of numbers (kernels).

 One variant of floating point numbers is used by "`-sparse-color`", allowing you to substitute colors for some floating point values.
 Internally these are still converted to floating point values when the resulting array is passed into the core library function.

 #### Freeform Strings {#arg_string}

-Other options just take a string as an argument.
-Either for generating labels, annotating text, or saving as image meta-data.
+Other options just take a string as an argument - either for generating labels, annotating text, or saving as image meta-data.
 These will typically include [Percent Escapes](#arg_percent) in the string which are replaced (substituted) at some point before the string is used.
-It may be an immediate substitution, or the substitution may be performed later, just before the arguemnt is actually used.
-(See [Delayed Percent Escapes](#arg_delayed) below.
+It may be an immediate substitution, or the substitution may be performed later, just before the arguemnt is actually used - see [Delayed Percent Escapes](#arg_delayed) below.

 #### Arguments with Percent Escapes {#arg_percent}

-Because of their nature, either of last two types of arguments are often pre-processed so as to expand [Image Property Percent Escape](http://imagemagick.org/script/escape.php) within the string.
+Because of their nature, either of the last two types of arguments are often pre-processed so as to expand [Image Property Percent Escape](http://imagemagick.org/script/escape.php) within the string.

 That means that specific sequences of characters will be expanded (string replaced or substituted) into some other string, or value that is looked up or calculated from the image(s) being processed.

-This typically is done just before the argument is actually are applied by the operator to a specific image, so that settings specific to that image can be used.
+This typically is done just before the argument is actually applied by the operator to a specific image, so that settings specific to that image can be used.

-If percent escapes are allowed in an argument, you can instead prefix the argument with a '`@`' so that the whole argument is instead read from the given external file (or standard input).
-For example '`@filename`' will be replaced with the contents of the file '`filename`'.
-If this happens, *no percent or other special escapes is applied*.
-That is string read from the file will be taken as literal, and used without modification.
+If percent escapes are allowed in an argument, you can prefix the argument with a '`@`' so that the whole argument is instead read from the given external file (or standard input).
+For example, '`@filename`' will be replaced with the contents of the file '`filename`'.
+If this happens, *no percent or other special escapes are applied*.
+That is, strings read from the file will be taken as literal, and used without modification.

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
-> WARNING: that file could be anything, including system and password files that may be readable by the program.
-As such web users should pre-check input strings for this special case, or better still feed that string to IM using the '`@filename`' clause, as a security measure.
+> WARNING: That file could be anything, including system and password files that may be readable by the program.
+As such, web users should pre-check input strings for this special case, or better still feed that string to IM using the '`@filename`' clause, as a security measure.

 If the string is not read from a file or input stream, then any '`\n`' strings are replaced with a 'newline' character, and any '`%`' prefixed label is replaced with the appropriate value.
 See [Image Property Percent Escapes](http://imagemagick.org/script/escape.php) for the complete list of replacements.

-The use of Percent Escapes in arguments, means that for growing list of operators that allow the use of such escapes, such as "`-set`","`-sparse-color`", "`-distort`", or "`-morphology`", you can generate arguments based in various image attributes and meta-data.
+The use of Percent Escapes in arguments, means that for a growing list of operators that allow the use of such escapes, such as "`-set`","`-sparse-color`", "`-distort`", or "`-morphology`", you can generate arguments based on various image attributes and meta-data.

-Not only that but you can even calculate different arguments depending in the content or index of the image!
+Not only that, but you can even calculate different arguments depending on the content or index of the image!
 You can even pre-calculate some complex settings using per-image or predefined global settings.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > Before IM v6.6.9-0 [Percent Escapes](http://imagemagick.org/script/escape.php) and more specifically [FX Percent Escapes](../transform/#fx_escapes) involving image indexes, such as '`%p`', '`%n`', '`%[fx:t]`' and '`%[fx:n]`' were broken.
 Typically they would only return unhelpful values of either '`0`' or '`1`', and not the actual index and number of images in the current image list.

 #### Delayed Percent Escapes {#arg_delayed}

-Note that for some setting options [Percent Escapes](http://imagemagick.org/script/escape.php) must not be expanded immediately they are seen, but simply stored AS given.
-It is only later when the text is actually used, that any [Percent Escapes](http://imagemagick.org/script/escape.php) found in the string should be expanded, when the image they will be used with are finally known.
+Note that some setting options [Percent Escapes](http://imagemagick.org/script/escape.php) must not be expanded immediately they are seen, but simply stored AS given.
+It is only later, when the text is actually used, that any [Percent Escapes](http://imagemagick.org/script/escape.php) found in the string should be expanded, when the image they will be used with is finally known.

-That is these arguments must delay the substitution of [Percent Escapes](http://imagemagick.org/script/escape.php) until the argument is actually used.
+That is, these arguments must delay the substitution of [Percent Escapes](http://imagemagick.org/script/escape.php) until the argument is actually used.
 These options include the [Input Settings](#option_in) such as: "`-label`", "`-comment`", as well as the "`-format`" setting, and global "`-define`" values.

 This means you can specify a "`-label`" containing image specific [Percent Escapes](http://imagemagick.org/script/escape.php) long before the image it is to be applied to is actually read in.
 Only when the label is actually attached to the image (just after it is read in) is the [Percent Escapes](http://imagemagick.org/script/escape.php) expanded, so that it can make use of the attributes of the image to which it is being applied.

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
-> The major limitation to the more wide spread use of [Percent Escapes](http://imagemagick.org/script/escape.php") is that it is currently only applied to a limited set of option arguments.
-For example we currently can not use them with [Geometry Arguments](#arg_geomtery), which also use 'percent' characters, but for a different purpose.
+> The major limitation to the more wide-spread use of [Percent Escapes](http://imagemagick.org/script/escape.php") is that it is currently only applied to a limited set of option arguments.
+> For example, we currently can not use them with [Geometry Arguments](#arg_geomtery), which also use 'percent' characters, but for a different purpose.
 >
-> This problem is one of the major problems that IMv7 that will be fixing.
+> This is one of the major problems that IMv7 that will be fixing.

 ------------------------------------------------------------------------